Fath-Ali Shah Qajar

+Fath-Ali Shah successfully reconstituted his realm from a mostly Turkic tribal khanship into a centralized and stable monarchy based on the old imperial design.
 At the end of his reign, his difficult economic problems and military and technological liabilities took Iran to the verge of governmental disintegration, which was quickened by a consequent struggle for the throne after his death.

 Under Fath-Ali Shah, many visual portrayals of himself and his court were created in an effort to commend the crown.
-These notable include rock reliefs next to the ones erected under the pre-Islamic Sasanian Empire (224–651) in Ray, Fars and Kermanshah.
-This was done so that he could represent himself as heir to the ancient Persian Empire to his countryfolk and the generations that followed.
+The notable ones include rock reliefs next to the ones erected under the pre-Islamic Sasanian Empire (224–651) in Ray, Fars and Kermanshah.
+This was done so that he could represent himself as heir to the ancient Persian empire to his countryfolk and the generations that followed.